adamgreen/Ferdinand20/README.md

 ### Next Steps
 * Design a PCB for the BLE based remote control electronics.
-* Solder up the PDB once the PCBs arrive from OSHPark.
+* Solder up the PDB once the PCB arrives from OSHPark.